AdobeDocs/audience-manager.en/help/using/c-features/audience-lab/audience-lab.md

 snippet: y
 ---

-# Audience Lab {#audience-lab}
+# [!UICONTROL Audience Lab] {#audience-lab}

-Create mutually exclusive test segments in Segment Test Groups to compare and measure effectiveness of different destinations.
+Create mutually exclusive test segments in [!UICONTROL Segment Test Groups] to compare and measure effectiveness of different destinations.
 You can set aside a control group and divide your segment into percentages of a whole, in order to test efficacy.

 ## Overview {#section_A9160978EA0A47149876315F374202D1}